cdmuir/tealeaves/README.md

 You can look at default parameters settings in the manual (run `?make_parameters`).
 These defaults are reasonable, but of course you will probably want to use different choices and allow some parameters to vary.
-Here, I'll demonstrate how to replace a default.
-In the next section, I'll show you how to set up a gradient of parameter values over which to solve for leaf temperature.
+Here, I’ll demonstrate how to replace a default.
+In the next section, I’ll show you how to set up a gradient of parameter values over which to solve for leaf temperature.